 - At a fixed interval (1 hour) it will perform a login to the controller in order to keep the authentication cookie accurate.

 - Can perform a Hubitat-based Ping command against a specific IP.
-This requires Hubitat version 2.2.7 and is not run via the Unifi controller.
+This requires Hubitat version 2.2.7 (or higher) and is not run via the Unifi controller.

 Major Feature(s) Missing: